How to prevent a data breach at your business

 When data breaches make the news, typically it's because they occurred at a major company, such as Google, Target, or Equifax.
 This may give small business owners a false sense of security, but the reality is that the victim of a cyberattack is more likely to be a small business, not a large corporation.

+Some business owners might be surprised by how much personal information their companies are storing about clients, employees, and vendors.
 The average small business possesses a significant amount of data that is valuable to hackers, including:

 - Client names, email addresses, and phone numbers